 - The reportable flag on an attribute is on or off for your entire domain so will affect all your users

 Because the flag is all or nothing, a user withholding consent could mean you have to turn it off for everyone.
 There are things in the pipeline that will be able to help with this, but if this is something that is likely to come up for you, your choices at the moment are basically:

 - set a non-mandatory attribute as reportable and only populate data for your patrons who have consented.

-- get the data you need to break down things by into OpenAthens and have us do the aggregation.
+- get the data you need to break things down by into OpenAthens and have us do the aggregation (department names for example).